Turkey–European Union relations: Turkey persecuting political dissenters as "terrorists"

-The increasing persecution of political dissenters as alleged "terrorists" in Turkey creates political tension between the EU and Turkey in both ways: while the EU criticises the abuse of "anti-terror" rhetoric and legislation to curb freedom of speech, Recep Tayyip Erdoğan frequently accuses EU member countries as well as the EU as a whole of "harboring terrorists" for giving safe haven to Turkish citizens who are persecuted because of their political opinions.
+The increasing persecution of political dissenters as alleged "terrorists" in Turkey creates political tension between the EU and Turkey in both ways: while the EU criticises the abuse of "anti-terror" rhetoric and legislation to curb freedom of speech, Turkish President Recep Tayyip Erdoğan frequently accuses the 27 EU member states and the EU of "harboring terrorists" for providing safe haven to Turkish citizens persecuted for their political views.

+Turkey called on the 27 EU member states and the EU to end support for the Gülen movement and the PKK, not to host them, to stop the activities of the two organizations, and to extradite the members of the two organizations to Turkey.

 In April 2017, the Parliamentary Assembly of the Council of Europe (PACE) voted to reopen its monitoring procedure against Turkey.
 This vote is widely understood to deal a major blow to Turkey's goal of eventual EU membership, as exiting that process was made a precondition of EU accession negotiations back in 2004.

 EU-Turkey deal on migrant crisis

 The 2015 refugee crisis had a great impact on relations.
 They became functional, based on interdependence as well as the EU's relative retreat from political membership conditionality.
 The March 2016 EU-Turkey 'refugee deal' made for deeper functional cooperation with material and normative concessions made by the EU.

+In February 2016, Erdoğan threatened to send the millions of refugees in Turkey to EU member states, saying: "We can open the doors to Greece and Bulgaria anytime and we can put the refugees on buses ...
+So how will you deal with refugees if you don't get a deal?
+Kill the refugees?"

 On 20 March 2016, a deal between the EU and Turkey to tackle the migrant crisis formally came into effect.
 The agreement was intended to limit the influx of irregular migrants entering the EU through Turkey.
 A central aspect of the deal is the return to the Turkish capital of Ankara any irregular migrant who is found to have entered the EU through Turkey without having already undergone a formal asylum application process.
 Those that had bypassed the asylum process in Turkey would be returned and placed at the end of the application line.